Generic Name: escitalopram (es-sye-TAL-oh-pram) (Oral route)

 This medicine should come with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.

-Escitalopram may be taken with or without food on a full or empty stomach.
+Escitalopram may be taken with or without food.
 If your doctor tells you to take it at a specific time, follow your doctor's instructions.

-If you are using the oral liquid form of escitalopram, shake the bottle well before measuring each dose.
+If you are using the oral liquid, shake the bottle well before measuring each dose.
 Use a marked measuring spoon, oral syringe, or medicine cup to measure each dose.
+The average household teaspoon may not hold the right amount of liquid.

-You may have to take escitalopram for 1 to 4 weeks before you begin to feel better.
+You may have to take escitalopram for a month or longer before you begin to feel better.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.